AugmendTech/CrabGrab/README.md

 Examples
 --------

+For a full application example, check out [Snippy](https://github.com/AugmendTech/cggui), an AI assistant built on top of CrabGrab.

 Small examples showing how to use the CrabGrab crate can be found at [crabgrab/examples](examples).
 You can run the examples from the repository: